 Our human body is nothing more than a well-organized complex biological system.
 So like any of the perfect machines, it tends to suffer from wear and tear up to a certain extent.
-This affects their standard functions which we call it as disease.
+This affects their standard functions which we call a disease.
 Even though people have been prone to all such diseases some of them could make it worse.
 It includes heart diseases.
-As the name suggests, it refers to the improper functioning of the heart muscles that purifies and pumps our blood the very essence of our living throughout our body on a 24/7 from birth till the death.
+As the name suggests, it refers to the improper functioning of the heart muscles that purify and pumps our blood the very essence of our living throughout our body 24/7 from birth till death.

 Today it is one of the most common health diseases resulting in massive amounts of death on a global level.
 It is estimated that one in four of the deaths in America is caused due to this coronary heart disease.
 And around 16.5 million Americans over the age of 20 are significantly affected.

 So this becomes more of a common health concern among people on a global level.
 Thus, many nations have started making efforts to find the best cure.
 Thanks to all the modern scientific developments, we are well equipped with advanced tools and devices that simplify our work of easy diagnosis.